(Version 0.6 – changelog provided at end of article)

 Luminous World – Baron Karl Von Reichenbach – excerpted from Lost Science by Gerry Vassilatos.
 Informative summary of Reichenbach’s investigations into “Od Energy” — a subtle energy bearing much similarity to chi, prana, etheric, and orgone energy.
 Reichenbach was a scientist and employed his skills in researching this energy.
 Read this interesting article to get a better idea of how etheric energy behaves.

 A Rosicrucian Notebook (English Ed.
 1992, Samuel Weiser Inc.) – by Willie Schrödter.
 Not a notebook by a Rosicrucian, but by a researcher into Rosicrucianism.
 It is an exoteric survey of anecdotes and quotations concerning the real Rosicrucian order.
 This is a compendium of occultism, mysticism, and weird science with tons of interesting tidbits concerning such topics as ever-burning lamps, remote healing, clairvoyance, the Stone, and other tools of Rosicrucian science.
 Everything is documented, so this book is a useful reference to find related sources on particular topics.
+It’s not an essential book but interesting and has some obscure information.

 Biological Transmutations (First English Ed.
 1998, Beekman Publishers Inc.) – by Louis Kervran.
 Scientific investigations into transmutations of elements within living things, including bacteria, plants, and humans.
 Kervran explores the scientific basis behind this transmutation, which is valuable in attempting to understand how Alchemy may be explainable from a more mainstream scientific perspective.
 Take note that the temperatures Kervran cites for effective biological transmutation and non-biological transmutation are respectively the same as those used in the Wet and Dry Paths of Alchemy.
 (PDF version available).

 RAMS Digital Library – Large collection of numerous rare alchemical manuscripts, found nowhere else.
 Highly valuable source of information.
 Focus on Pontanus, Artephius, Cyliani, Sendivogius and Adiramled.
+Though Adiramled warns that it’s better to read a few good sources many times, than many mediocre sources a few times.
+The sources I’m listing here are the “few good” ones but I suppose there are some gems to be found in the RAMS library as well.

 Pontanus’ Epistle – 1659 treatise on the “Secret Fire” being the key to producing the Stone.

 The Secret Book of Artephius – 12th Century.
 Also mentions the Secret Fire.
 Ignore his implication that Antimony is the starting point.
 It’s a code word for another mineral.
+Note that he talks about three fires, the third being the secret fire which is a substance that embodies a metaphysical energy that drives the creation of the Stone from beginning to end.

 Sendivogius’ The New Chemical Light – A relatively clear and entertaining explanation of creating the Stone, or at least the first stages.
 It’s still done in riddle form, but he does a good job of explaining how Alchemists believed metals are created.
 From that you can reverse engineer what they might have done to reproduce it in the lab, under their assumptions.